 1 9 7 2 – 2 0 0 1 (UK)

-Most of the record-breaking antics took place in the studio, under the watchful eye of host and all-round entertainer Roy Castle – himself the holder of tap dancing and parascending records, and singer of the You Need Dedication theme song.
+Most of the record-breaking antics took place in the studio, under the watchful and always enthusiastic eye of host Roy Castle – himself the holder of tap dancing and parascending records, and singer of the You Need Dedication theme song.

-Largely studio-based for the first few series, from 1974 the series took its lead from Blue Peter‘s expeditions and annually travelled as far as New York, California, Canada, Hawaii and Australia to gather location reports.
+Largely studio-based for the first few series, from 1974 the series annually travelled as far as California, Canada, Hawaii and Australia.

-Alan Russell, who produced the show for many years, was responsible for many spectacular events including a (now famous) mass tap dance in the courtyard of BBC Television Centre in December 1977 (pictured below).
+Alan Russell, who produced the show for many years, was responsible for many spectacular events including a – now-famous – mass tap dance in the courtyard of BBC Television Centre in December 1977 (pictured below).

-Ross McWhirter was shot dead outside his North London home on 27 November 1975.
+Ross McWhirter was shot dead by IRA gunmen outside his North London home on 27 November 1975.
 He was hit at close range in the head and chest and taken to a local hospital but died soon after being admitted.